Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q3) Inverters and Ring Oscillator (20 pts)

-Imagine that you are a system's level **Bioengineer** designing genetic inverters and ring oscillators.
+Imagine that you are a system level **Bioengineer** designing genetic inverters and ring oscillators.

 **Q.3.a.** Draw a box diagram of a genetic inverter at the *device level*.
 Describe the behavior of the genetic inverter.
 (2-3 sentences and use diagrams and drawings if helpful).

 **Q.3.b.** Imagine that you are building a 3-inverter genetic ring oscillator at the *systems level*.
 Describe the role of Common Signal Carriers in constructing such a system (2-3 sentences and use diagrams and drawings if helpful).

-**Extra learning** (100% optional):
+## Extra learning (100% optional):

-If you want to explore more: a different type of DNA logic mentioned briefly in class, please check out this video from Prof. Endy on how to to engineer Boolean integrase Logic (BIL) gatesbased on DNA flipping...
+If you want to explore more: a different type of DNA logic mentioned briefly in class, please check out this video from Prof. Endy on how to to engineer Boolean integrase Logic (BIL) gates based on DNA flipping...
 [Transcriptors & Boolean Integrase Logic (BIL) gates, explained](https://www.youtube.com/watch?v=ahYZBeP_r5U).

 ***(Q4) Bacterial edge detection (0 pts)***